Last Updated: 17th April 2025 by Martha Lott

 Moving to Dubai From the UK

+Although there are many cultural differences between Dubai and the UK, it can be a great place to live for many British expats.
 There are plenty of job opportunities, no income tax and a high standard of living to take advantage of.
 The city is known for its safety, cleanliness, and infrastructure, making it an ideal place to live with your family.

 To gain permanent residence in Dubai, you’ll need to have a job and apply for a UAE Residence Visa.
 You then must either have a sponsor in Dubai or buy/invest in property.
 Finally, your sponsor must apply for an entry permit and visa on your behalf.